ghoulsblade/love-pd-audio/README.md

 * linux 32bit and 64bit .so available, but only tested under ubuntu 11.04 64bit, different distro might need recompile
 * win binaries requires 32bit love2d binary, luckily that works fine under 64bit windows
 * win compile needs mingw, since libpd compile in msvc didn't work due to lack of C99 support, and i couldn't get lovepdaudio-msvc to cooperate with mingw-compiled-libpd
+* linux users on 32 bit need to rename/link lovepdaudio.so.64 to lovepdaudio.so manually

 NOTES
 -----